The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: Good Plans and The Press-Dyson Decomposition

 With $\bar \a$ fixed, the largest value for $\g$ so that the size constraints hold is $(\bar \a + 1)^{-1}$ .
-This easily yields (\ref{22}) for the top strategy. $\Box$ When $\bar \d = 0$, the vertical line $\bar \a = 0$ intersects the strip in points whose strategies are all the \emph{equalizers}, as discussed by Press and Dyson [15] and by Boerlijst, Nowak and Sigmund [5].
+This easily yields (\ref{22}) for the top plan. $\Box$ When $\bar \d = 0$, the vertical line $\bar \a = 0$ intersects the strip in points whose plans are all the \emph{equalizers}, as discussed by Press and Dyson [15] and by Boerlijst, Nowak and Sigmund [5].
 Observe that with $\bar \d = 0$ and $\bar \a = 0$ the Press-Dyson Equation (\ref{newpressdyson}) becomes $ \bar \b s_Y \ + \ 1 \ = \ 0, $ and so $s_Y = - \bar \b^{-1}$ regardless of the choice of strategy for Y. The agreeable case has $\bar \b = -R^{-1}$.
-The vertical line of equalizers cuts the line of agreeable strategies, separating it into the unbounded ray with good strategies and the segment with strategies that are not even of Nash type.
+The vertical line of equalizers cuts the line of agreeable plans, separating it into the unbounded ray with good plans and the segment with plans that are not even of Nash type.

-Finally, we call a strategy $\pp$ \emph{generous} when $p_2 > 0$ and $p_4 > 0$.
+Finally, we call a plan $\pp$ \emph{generous} when $p_2 > 0$ and $p_4 > 0$.
 That is, whenever Y defects there is a positive probability that X will cooperate.
-The complier strategies given by (\ref{22}) are generous.
+The complier plans given by (\ref{22}) are generous.

-\begin{prop} Assume that X plays $\pp$, a generous strategy of Nash type.
-If Y plays strategy $\qq$ of Nash type and either (i) $\qq$ is generous, or (ii) $q_3 + q_4 > 0$, then $\{cc \}$ is the unique terminal set for the associated Markov matrix $\MM$.
+\begin{prop} Assume that X plays $\pp$, a generous plan of Nash type.
+If Y plays plan $\qq$ of Nash type and either (i) $\qq$ is generous, or (ii) $q_3 + q_4 > 0$, then $\{cc \}$ is the unique terminal set for the associated Markov matrix $\MM$.
 Thus, $\MM$ is convergent. \end{prop}

 {\bfseries Proof:} Since $\pp$ and $\qq$ are both agreeable, $\{ cc \}$ is a terminal set for $\MM$.

 Since $\pp$ is of Nash type, it is not $Repeat$ and so (\ref{ineq2}) implies that $p_2 < 1$.

 For the first case, we prove that if $p_1 = 1, p_2 < 1, p_4 > 0$ and $\qq$ satisfies analogous conditions and not both $\pp$ and $\qq$ are of the form $(1, 0, 1, a)$, then $\MM$ is convergent.